Autodesk/maya-hydra/doc/selectionHighlightingArchitecture.md

-The former approach is handled by having a plugin provide a selection highlighting filtering scene index to the Flow Viewport Toolkit, and is the topic of this document at time of writing (20-Sep-2023).
+The former approach is handled by having a plugin provide a selection highlighting filtering scene index to the Flow Viewport Toolkit, and is the topic of this document at time of writing.
 The latter is handled by having a plugin provide a selection highlighting task to the Flow Viewport Toolkit, and is currently unimplemented.